July 25, 2017

 Returns the slug.
 The slug is the last part of the page's URL.
 It is translatable in multi-language sites while the UID always stays the page's directory name without the sorting number.

-Our main navigation is built using a dynamic loop which loops through all public facing pages in Kirby and outputs as an unordered list.
+Our main navigation is built using a dynamic loop that loops through all public facing pages in Kirby and outputs as an unordered list.

 <nav class="navigation" role="navigation"> <ul class="menu"> <?php foreach($pages->visible() as $item): ?> <li class="menu-item<?= r($item->isOpen(), ' is-active') ?> <?= $item->slug() ?>"> <a href="<?= $item->url() ?>"><?= $item->title()->html() ?></a> </li> <?php endforeach ?> </ul> </nav>